guruthree/mac-se-video-converter/README.md

 * The rest of the wiring for the logic level conversion and video signal in would be the same, as described below.

 Combined with an off-brand logic level converter, I'd guess you could build everything for less than 20 USD/GBP. (**Warning:** I haven't built this, so I don't know for sure if exactly what I've described works, but something similar should according to the VGA demo board schematics the Raspberry Pi Foundation have provided.
 If you do build it, let me know so I can update this!)

+### Composite on the cheap

+Composite video output requires a simple resistor DAC, like the one used on the VGA board.
+One can be built using 5 resistors with values of 8.06 kΩ, 4.02 kΩ, 2 kΩ, 1 kΩ, and 499 Ω connected to GPIO 0 through GPIO 4, with the output of all the resistors tied together.

+As with VGA on the cheap, the rest of the wiring, etc., would be the same and it could all be built at very low cost.

 ## Software Requirements
 * [Pico C SDK](https://github.com/raspberrypi/pico-sdk])